costa-rica/NewsNexusPythonQueuer01/docs/API_REFERENCE.md

 - Simple, human-readable format for easy reference

 ### Job Creation
-- Each GET request to `/deduper/jobs` creates a new job
+- Each GET request to `/deduper/jobs` or `/deduper/jobs/reportId/{reportId}` creates a new job
 - No idempotency checks - each request creates a separate job
 - Jobs are identified by sequential integer IDs
+- Report-specific jobs store the `reportId` in job metadata for reference

 ---